mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 ### Results
 Now that we have the necessary background to reason about inference, we can move onto the fun stuff, ie. real-world benchmark results.

-TODO: we will be releasing the configs used to reproduce these latency results soon!
 ### I want to run generation with MPT-[X], how long does it take to process different size inputs?

 #### Setup